hci-a-if-its-2019/final-project-indrakeenam/artifact/contextual_inquiry.md

 - Active in Competitive Programming
 - Active Internet User
 - Never do CTF before
-- Know about by Definition
+- Know about by Activity

 ### Participant 3
 - Male